 You might find your child doesn’t care for the foods that fall within an Ayurvedic diet.
 It’s a common issue for parents who want the whole family to start eating according to Ayurvedic principles.

-The key is to help your child your intentions Your child isn’t fighting against the diet, but against the drastic change it represents.
+The key is to help your child understand your intentions.
+Your child isn’t fighting against the diet, but against the drastic change it represents.
 Stop fighting them.
 Remember that any lasting change can only come by personal choice, even in children.

 Follow these four tips to help incorporate Ayurvedic dietary habits into your home with as little friction as possible.

 When cultivating an Ayurvedic lifestyle for yourself and your family, it’s important to know everyone’s doshic makeup.
 You’ll better understand each other and become aware of sensitivities that could impact the goal of better health and happiness.

 In general, children display an abundance of Kapha energy during this phase of their life.
 This has to do with their body’s growth and stabilizing activities.
 Bones are growing and solidifying, every cell is springing to new life as they make their way toward full maturity.

 You will face the Kapha quality of stubbornness and desire for a routine.
 If you’re new to this kind of diet, remember that your child is too.
 They’re not choosing this diet, so expect some resistance.
 Even young children have their own individual expression of divinity.